mwadman/mwadman.github.io/_posts/2019-02-03-OpenStack-Lab-Host-Routing.markdown

 Our BGP is going to be very similar too, with the only changes being:
 - We don't require logic to check if we need BGP because it'll be present on all (well, "both" in our lab) hosts.
 - We don't need the route reflector configuration, because we're configuring our hosts as clients only.
+- We're including the advertisement of each of our local bridge networks under the `address-family ipv4 unicast` heirachy

 <!-- {% raw %} -->
 ```jinja